Enlarged prostate; BPH

 Because 5-ARIs help shrink enlarged prostates, they are most effective in reducing symptoms in men with very large prostates.
-These drugs take several months before they have an effect so men may not notice any signs of improvement for 3 - 6 months.
+These drugs take several months before they have an effect so men may not notice any signs of improvement for 3 to 6 months and full effect may not be reached for 12 months.

 These drugs decrease prostate-specific antigen (PSA) levels, which may mask the presence of prostate cancer.
 To resolve this problem, doctors calculate PSA levels in men taking these drugs by doubling the PSA values.
 This doubling equation helps provide an accurate measurement.
 The FDA advises doctors that an increase in PSA (even if it's in a normal range) while taking this drug may indicate the presence of prostate cancer.